jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

         external data stores.
   * New command `cinc-server-ctl psql <service-name>` to log in via `psql` with read-only access to the the postgresql database used by the named service.
-This is now the preferred way to log into a Chef Server database, and will automatically handle authentication.
+This is now the preferred way to log into a CINC Server database, and will automatically handle authentication.
 Use `--write` to enable write access.
   * `reindex` now supports server-wide reindexing.